MathieuLetard/yatzy-kata/Readme.md

 This refactoring has been done in about 1 day.
 This project has been done to demonstrate my skills in programming.
 It is not at all a reusable project and the refactoring could go further.

-I have choosen a goal for this refactoring in order to be efficient : add the possibility to implemenent an inference rule to the original project.
+I have choosen a goal for this refactoring in order to be efficient : add the possibility to implemenent a rules inference to the original project.
 And I have added a very slight one.

 I have learned the programming language "java" 20 years ago.
 For example, this programming language had no generics and no lambdas at this time.
 And I can program in fewer others programming languages with different paradigms.